denpamusic/laravel-bitcoinrpc/docs/_docs/03-standard-request.md

 ```

 ### Facade
-Facades provide convenient way to make calls and laravel makes it somewhat easy to test with them.
+Facades provide a convenient way to make calls and Laravel makes them [easy to mock](https://laravel.com/docs/master/mocking#mocking-facades).
-However they are using static calls which in some cases considered bad practice.
+However, they are using static calls which in some cases might be undesirable.

-The following example illustrates use of `Denpa\Bitcoin\Facades\Bitcoind` facade to call the [getBlock()](https://bitcoin.org/en/developer-reference#getblock) method:
+The following example illustrates the use of `Denpa\Bitcoin\Facades\Bitcoind` facade to call the [getBlock()](https://bitcoin.org/en/developer-reference#getblock) method:
 ```php
 <?php